nealrobbins/liferay-docs-commerce/user/articles/020-catalog-management/02-products/06-configuration.markdown

 **Low Stock Activity:** Select an action to be taken automatically when a product's inventory falls below a certain level.
-You can set the level that triggers this action below, in the *Minimum Stock Quantity* field.
+You can set the level that triggers this action below, in the *Low Stock Threshold* field.

 **Availability Estimate:** Select an estimate from the drop-down to indicate how long it should take to resupply the product if inventory is depleted.
 This